 You likely have many things you are keeping due to sentimental value.
 While it is more than ok to hang on to some of this stuff, having too much can weigh you down.
 Maybe your kids or grandkids would love to have your old Chrismas ornaments that are lying around in the closet.
 Things such as old toys, clothes, and artworks can find new homes with people you love.
 This way you can find joy in knowing they are being used and loved, without taking up storage space in your house.

 Tip #3 – Look Through All The Boxes

 Sure, this might seel like a lot of work.
 But for many people, they will find that all kinds of random possessions have accumulated.
 They will only end up keeping one or two things, giving away or throwing away the rest.
 You might be surprised at what has piled up over the years!

 Do you need the massive sectional sofa anymore?
-Is the giant coffee table still a necessity?
+Is the giant coffee table still a necessity or can you grab some slim coffee pods, straws, and a 32 oz mug and slim down the space?
 Think about your future new space, and what kind of items will fit nicely.
 You can ditch the entertainment center, and instead, hang the TV up on a wall.
 You can opt for a smaller couch, dining table, etc. You can sell these items, and use the cash toward new furniture for your new space.